CycloneDX/guides/SBOM/en/0x30-Use_Cases.md

 true, a `versionRange` may be specified to describe acceptable versions rather than a single fixed version.
 This is useful for representing flexible dependencies on external libraries, runtimes, or platforms.
 However, to preserve clarity and consistency, `versionRange` must not be used if `isExternal` is false, and it must not appear alongside the version property.
 Only one may be present.
-These constraints ensure accurate interpretation of component identity and during deployment and analysis.
+These constraints ensure accurate interpretation of component identity
+during deployment and analysis.

 The following example illustrates the reliance on libcurl, provided externally: